Is the UK’s weather becoming more extreme?

 - 2022 was the warmest year in the UK series from 1884, 0.9°C above the 1991–2020 average.
 It was the first year to record a UK annual mean temperature above 10°C.

-- 40°C was recorded in the UK for the first time during a heatwave, which exceeded previous records by a large margin.
+- A temperature of 40°C was recorded in the UK for the first time during a heatwave, which exceeded previous records by a substantial margin.

-Winter, spring, summer and autumn 2022 were all ranked in the top 10 warmest seasons for the UK in series from 1884 (winter from 1885). - All the top-10 warmest years for the UK in the series from 1884 have occurred in the 21st century.
+Winter, spring, summer, and autumn 2022 were all ranked among the top 10 warmest seasons for the UK in series dating back to 1884 (with winter data starting from 1885). - All the top-10 warmest years for the UK in the series from 1884 have occurred in the 21st century.

 Precipitation in the UK